Inc-G/music_beat_tracking/README.md

 ## Usage
 Install all the packages in the .yml file beat_tracking.yml, go to the folder flask_webapp and run webapp_beat_tracking.py.

+## Examples
+You can see some examples in flask_webapp/static

 ## On this project

 This is a project where I try to have a beat tracking algorithm for music.